- White-tailed Deer Population

 Do I need to buy a separate deer tag or does it come with my hunting license?

 A buck tag comes with every hunting license sold in Vermont (except for the nonresident smallgame license).
-It is good for one legal buck harvested during the 16-day November regular "rifle" season.
-Only one deer per hunter may be harvested during the November regular "rifle" season—a legal buck.
+It is good for one legal buck harvested during the 16-day regular November deer season.
+Only one deer per hunter may be harvested during the 16-day regular November season—a legal buck.
 Other deer require separate tags for either archery or muzzleloader seasons.

 How many deer can I harvest in a calendar year?